-Factors that may increase your chance of a nose fracture include:
+Factors that may increase the chance of a nose fracture include:

 A nose fracture may cause:

-The doctor will ask about your symptoms and how the injury occurred, and will examine your nose and face for:
+You will be asked about your symptoms and how the injury occurred.
+Your nose and face will be examined for:

-Treatment depends on the severity of the break.
-If your nose is broken and in position, the only treatment you will need is home care.
-It is important to be careful to not bump your nose while it heals.
-More severe breaks may need realignment or surgery.
+Treatment depends on the severity of the fracture.
+If the nose is broken and in position, the only treatment needed is home care.
+It is important to be careful to not bump the nose while it heals.
+More severe fractures may need realignment or surgery.

-If it is determined that your nose is out of position, obstructing your breathing, or causing other problems your doctor may:
+If the nose is out of position, obstructing your breathing, or causing other problems, then the doctor may:

 American Academy of Cosmetic Surgery

 Fractures of the nose.
 Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/injuries-poisoning/facial-trauma/fractures-of-the-nose.
 Updated September 2016.
 Accessed August 30, 2017.

 Isolated nasal bone fracture—emergency management.
 EBSCO DynaMed Plus website.
 Available at: https://www.dynamed.com/topics/dmp~AN~T910337/Isolated-nasal-bone-fracture-emergency-management.
 Updated August 30, 2017.